georgtree/rbc-tk9/docs/barchart.md

     PostScript font to use.
 This works only for fonts whose foundry property is *Adobe* (such as Times, Helvetica, Courier, etc.).
 If all of this fails then the font defaults to `Helvetica-Bold`.

-  - **−decorations** *boolean* - Indicates whether PostScript commands to generate color backgrounds and 3-D borders will be output.
+  - **-decorations** *boolean* - Indicates whether PostScript commands to generate color backgrounds and 3-D borders will be output.
 If *boolean* is false, the graph will background will be white and no 3-D borders will be generated.
 The default is `1`.

-  - **−height** *pixels* - Sets the height of the plot.
+  - **-height** *pixels* - Sets the height of the plot.
 This lets you print the bar chart with a height different from the one drawn on the screen.
 If *pixels* is 0, the height is the same as the widget's height.
 The default is `0`.

-  - **−landscape** *boolean* - If *boolean* is true, this specifies the printed area is to be rotated 90 degrees.
-In non-rotated output the X−axis of the printed area runs along the short dimension of the page (''portrait'' orientation); in rotated output the X−axis runs along the long dimension of the page (''landscape'' orientation).
+  - **-landscape** *boolean* - If *boolean* is true, this specifies the printed area is to be rotated 90 degrees.
+In non-rotated output the X-axis of the printed area runs along the short dimension of the page (''portrait'' orientation); in rotated output the X-axis runs along the long dimension of the page (''landscape'' orientation).
 Defaults to `0`.

-  - **−maxpect** *boolean* - Indicates to scale the plot so that it fills the PostScript page.
+  - **-maxpect** *boolean* - Indicates to scale the plot so that it fills the PostScript page.
 The aspect ratio of the barchart is still retained.
 The default is `0`.

-  - **−padx** *pad* - Sets the horizontal padding for the left and right page borders.
+  - **-padx** *pad* - Sets the horizontal padding for the left and right page borders.
 The borders are exterior to the plot. *Pad* can be a list of one or two screen distances.
 If *pad* has two elements, the left border is padded by the first distance and the right border by the second.
 If *pad* has just one distance, both the left and right borders are padded evenly.
 The default is `1i`.

-  - **−pady** *pad* - Sets the vertical padding for the top and bottom page borders.
+  - **-pady** *pad* - Sets the vertical padding for the top and bottom page borders.
 The borders are exterior to the plot. *Pad* can be a list of one or two screen distances.
 If *pad* has two elements, the top border is padded by the first distance and the bottom border by the second.
 If *pad* has just one distance, both the top and bottom borders are padded evenly.
 The default is `1i`.

-  - **−paperheight** *pixels* - Sets the height of the postscript page.
+  - **-paperheight** *pixels* - Sets the height of the postscript page.
 This can be used to select between different page sizes (letter, A4, etc).
 The default height is `11.0i`.

-  - **−paperwidth** *pixels* - Sets the width of the postscript page.
+  - **-paperwidth** *pixels* - Sets the width of the postscript page.
 This can be used to select between different page sizes (letter, A4, etc).
 The default width is `8.5i`.

-  - **−width** *pixels* - Sets the width of the plot.
+  - **-width** *pixels* - Sets the width of the plot.
 This lets you generate a plot of a width different from that of the widget.
 If *pixels* is 0, the width is the same as the widget's width.
 The default is `0`.

   Postscript configuration options may be also be set by the **option** command.
 The resource name and class are